 Visuals are anything in pictorial form, such as photographs, drawings/illustrations, clip art, and graphs and charts.
 The functions of visuals are to grab the reader’s attention and to support or provide explanation to the document’s overall message.

 Photographs show the actual physical images of objects.
 Photographs have the advantage of realism.
 One disadvantage is the extraneous details in the photograph that may detract from the message.

 Drawings/illustrations can depict imaginary objects or real objects difficult to photograph.
 Drawings can show only the parts the reader needs to see.
 Drawings give you the advantage of control by eliminating extraneous detail and emphasizing what you want to emphasize.
 Illustrations should be clean and simple.

 Clip art is an alternative to drawings.
-Clip art can be found online or purchased on DVDs.
+Clip art can be found online.